ROCm/HIP/docs/understand/programming_model.rst

 The host-side API dealing with device management and their queries are synchronous.
-All asynchronous APIs, such as kernel execution, data movement and potentially data allocation/freeing all happen in the context of device streams.
+All asynchronous APIs, such as kernel execution, data movement and potentially data allocation/freeing all happen in the context of device streams, as described in `Managing streams <../how-to/hip_runtime_api/asynchronous.html#managing-streams>`_.

 Streams are FIFO buffers of commands to execute relating to a given device.
 Operations which enqueue tasks on a stream all return promptly and the command is